-The DC Poet Project is produced by Day Eight through support from the DC Commission on the Arts, LISC DC, and through the support of participating poets and partners the DC Public Library, Upshur Street Books, American Poetry Museum, and BRINK media.
+The DC Poet Project was started in 2017 through support from LISC DC, and the DC Commission on the Arts, through the support of the participating poets, and project partners the DC Public Library, Upshur Street Books, American Poetry Museum, and BRINK media.

-Thanks to our partner Brink Media, you can view videos of the feature poets and the Finalists reading their poetry on Facebook here.
+Thanks to Brink Media, you can view videos of the feature poets and finalists reading their poetry on Facebook here.

-Poet Gregory Luce served as the DC Poet Project Reading Series Director.
+The DC Poet series is directed by poet Gregory Luce.
 He is the author of the chapbooks Signs of Small Grace (Pudding House Publications) and Drinking Weather (Finishing Line Press), and the collection, Memory and Desire (Sweatshoppe Publications.)
 His poems have appeared in numerous print and online journals, including Kansas Quarterly, Cimarron Review, Innisfree Poetry Review, If, Northern Virginia Review, Foundling Review, MiPOesias, Praxilla, Little Patuxent Review, The Rusty Nail, Rising Tide Review, Cactus Heart, Faircloth Review, and in the anthologies Living in Storms (Eastern Washington University Press) and Bigger Than They Appear (Accents Publishing).